lichtner/laravel-mock-api/README.md

 ## Setup

-Make simple class which wrap all your `Http::get()` request.
+Make a simple class that wrap all your `Http::get()` requests.
 Create file e.g.:

 `app/HttpMock.php`